Tiji Festival 2022 All you need to know about Tiji Festival celebrated in Upper Mustangupdated on

 The festival is finished with the arrangement of occasions and exhibitions.
 The open celebration is commended for 3 days sequentially.
 One of the fundamental features of the celebration is the veil move and its lord is known as Dorje Jono.
 Before coming into the open occasion, he needs to finish a retreat of a quarter of a year in the religious community.
 Dorje Jono goes to the open Tiji service and performs different ceremonial dances by leading the group of Lamas from Chosde Monastery of Lo Manthang is a traditional face mask.

 The main ritualistic ceremony is centered on the subduing of the devil/evils by Dorje Sonnu/ Dorje Phurba (Vakra Kumara/Vajra Kila).
 This act of subduing the evil forces and protecting the territory is the major event of the ceremony through the permed dances.
 This ceremony lasts for three days with one-day prior preparation by making tromps in Tampa Lhakhang.
-On this preparation day, all the delegates of the seven villages of Lo collectively known as Lo Tho Dun gather at Tampa Lhakhang and contribute for the preparation of the tormas necessary for the celebration of the Tiji festival.
+On this preparation day, all the delegates of the seven villages of Lo collectively known as Lo Tho Dun gather at Tampa Lhakhang and contribute to the preparation of the tormas necessary for the celebration of the Tiji festival.

 On the primary day of festivity, they unfurl the enormous thangka of Padmasambhava or Guru Rinpoche on the mass of the castle of Lo Manthang Mustang.
 The Lopa people group of Lo Tho Dun watch the celebration with conventional regard for the social image by indicating appreciation to the thanka.
 After this, the lamas perform the preliminary dances in front of the people of Mustang.
 This goes on for two or three hours and they perform one set of dance.